Overview

 Follow these steps:

-- If you develop a fever (100.4 or above), swollen lymph nodes, rash or chills, you should immediately self-isolate.
+• You should immediately self-isolate if you develop a fever (100.4 or above), swollen lymph nodes, rash, or chills.
 You will need to inform your state health department for further guidance.

-- If you don’t have a fever or rash and have swollen glands or chills, you should isolate yourself at home for the next 24 hours.
+• If you don’t have a fever or rash and have swollen glands or chills, you should isolate yourself at home for 24 hours.

 What is the difference?

-Monkeypox is caused by an orthopoxvirus, while the herpes virus causes chickenpox.
-Although, both conditions can present with rashes.
-Both viruses can be transmitted through skin-to-skin or face-to-face contact.
+Monkeypox occurs due to an orthopoxvirus, while the herpes virus causes chickenpox.
+However, both conditions can present with rashes.
+Both viruses can transmit through skin-to-skin or face-to-face contact.
 Among the two, chickenpox is more contagious and spreads faster than monkeypox.
 In addition, those with monkeypox are more likely to have swollen lymph nodes than those with chickenpox.

 The chickenpox rash usually worsens over time, while the monkeypox sores develop simultaneously.
 Chickenpox symptoms typically improve within two weeks, while it can take two weeks to four weeks for signs of monkeypox to go away completely.